 Cultural History of Medicinal Plants

-2. Students will experience thoughtful reflection on the above, as demonstrated in the class project (paper and presentation).
+Students will experience thoughtful reflection on the above, as demonstrated by the cultural reflection essays and the class project (paper and presentation).

 Students will develop greater empathy and charity, and will begin to gain a global perspective by learning to see themselves from another's point of view.

 Students will be able to explain and interpret a global history of how indigenous people can use plants to treat illnesses and disease.